FTSE rises as investors eye FOMC, shrugs off GDP data

 The index closed marginally higher, up 0.16 percent or 9.4 points at 5,718.89.

-India-focused miner Vedanta (VED.L) led risers on the index with a 4.3 percent gain, while Xstrata XTA.L and Rio Tinto (RIO.L) gave the index a boost with gains of 3 and 2 percent respectively.
+India-focused miner Vedanta led risers on the index with a 4.3 percent gain, while Xstrata and Rio Tinto gave the index a boost with gains of 3 and 2 percent respectively.

 "We saw some comments from the socialist candidate Francois Hollande that France would not ratify the fiscal compact, so it (the fall in banking stocks) is probably worries about the limbering Franco-German clash if he does take power," said Chris Beauchamp, market analyst at IG Index.